 Source Code Analysis

-We are given a source code file, the directory tree is like this:
+We are given a source code, the directory tree looks like this:

 from flask import Flask, render_template, redirect, url_for, request